China's WeChat sends a message to Line and Kakao in their home turf

-* Says Natco launches Pomalid, first generic version of pomalidomide capsules,for treatment of a specific blood cancer, in India Source text - (http://bit.ly/2r0381s) Further company coverage:

-By Ryan Woo SINGAPORE, Feb 18 Mobile messaging apps Line IPO-LINE.T and Kakao Talk are busy trying to conquer overseas markets such as Southeast Asia and India.
+SINGAPORE Mobile messaging apps Line and Kakao Talk are busy trying to conquer overseas markets such as Southeast Asia and India.
 But they may do well to keep a close eye on their home turf of Japan and South Korea as China's WeChat amasses more users.

 Among six messaging apps, WeChat saw the biggest upptick in usage in Japan and South Korea last month versus a year earlier, boosted by its gaming, e-commerce and multimedia capabilities, according to data on Android smartphones tracked by Mobidia.
 An analysis by the mobile analytics firm compared the amount of time users spent on Tencent's WeChat, Naver's Line, Daum Kakao's Kakao Talk, Blackberry Messenger and Facebook's WhatsApp and Facebook Messenger.